SME Programme

 • What is the timeline for implementation?

-The Aerospace Technology Institute will make recommendations to the Department for Business and Trade (DBT).
-ATI will make recommendations to DBT.
-Based on ATI’s recommendation DBT decides on which projects proceed to the full stage application.
+The ATI will make recommendations to the Department for Business and Trade (DBT).
+Based on ATI’s recommendation, DBT decides on which projects proceed to the Full Stage Application.
 There is no funding in stage one.
 All funding will be awarded in stage two.

 If your project is successful, you will be invited by Innovate UK to apply to the next Full Stage Application stage of the competition via the Innovation Funding Service.
 To defer entry to the next full stage batch, please contact ATI via competitions@ati.org.uk to confirm you would like to defer entry.
 You must apply to one of the next two full stage competitions, or you will need to reapply to the Outline Stage.